BJP's Gautam Gambhir accepts defeat in Delhi

 New Delhi, Feb 11: The Bharatiya Janata Party (BJP) leader Gautam Gambhir on Tuesday said that his party has accepted the defeat in Delhi where Aam Aadmi Party (AAP) led by Arvind Kejriwal is headed for a massive win.

-The cricketer-turned politician, from east Delhi congratulating Kejriwal said that the BJP tried its best but could not convince people of Delhi.
+The cricketer-turned-politician, from east Delhi congratulating Kejriwal, said that the BJP tried its best but could not convince people of Delhi.

 The BJP MP told news agency ANI, "We accept Delhi election results and congratulate Arvind Kejriwal and the people of Delhi."